antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character from the 1988 film "Who Framed Roger Rabbit".
-He is not a real person and exists only in the movie and related media.}]
+# Roger Rabbit is a fictional character from the movie "Who Framed Roger Rabbit" and he does not exist in real life.
+He can only be found in the movie and its related merchandise.}]
 ```

 Another one using Bulgarian: